 People worry that the cultural gap is too wide.

 However, working with offshore staff is not complicated.

-I’ve experienced so many benefits working with virtual assistants in the Philippines that I don’t mind not having an office and not having my staff physically around me.
+I’ve experienced so many benefits working with virtual assistants in the Philippines that I didn’t mind not having a physical office or not having my staff physically in front of me.